Case study: Major savings in workers’ compensation costs for a national retailer

 Solution: Lower costs per claim with Kaiser Permanente On-the-Job®

-According to workers’ compensation analytics company MedMetrics, our occupational health program Kaiser Permanente On-the-Job reduced the department store’s costs per claim by 37%.
-They reviewed 1,526 claims from a 3-year period and found that employees treated at Kaiser Permanente On-the-Job facilities also had 18% lower medical costs and 73% fewer claims involving litigation compared to employees treated elsewhere.4
+According to workers’ compensation analytics company MedMetrics, our occupational health program, Kaiser Permanente On-the-Job, reduced the department store’s costs per claim by 37% — $1,740 with care from Kaiser Permanente On-the-Job versus $2,769 with other providers, or approximately $1,000 lower costs per claim.5 They reviewed 1,526 claims from a 3-year period and found that employees treated at Kaiser Permanente On-the-Job facilities also had 18% lower medical costs and 73% fewer claims involving litigation compared with employees treated elsewhere.4

 Significant savings with Kaiser Permanente On-the-Job — Average cost per claim:5